Patrizi’s Restaurant – Authentic Italian Food Truck In Austin

 The next dish brought out to me was the mark of a true Italian restaurant: garlic bread.
 I am glad to say that Patrizi’s did not disappoint me.
 A plate of grilled ciabatta with cloves of roasted garlic and local grana cheese spread makes for a great appetizer.
 The mango-infused margarita courtesy of The Butterfly Bar also made for a refreshing drink to go with my food.

 The final dish to come out was the centerpiece of the meal, the Carbonara Alexandra.
 Their house-cured-and-smoked pancetta and grana cheese gratuitously tops the carbonara.
 This dish would have easily been the highlight of my meal if I weren’t already so full.
-It’s been awhile since I’ve had homemade pasta, and the dish certainly didn’t disappoint.
+It’s been a while since I’ve had homemade pasta, and the dish certainly didn’t disappoint.
 Compared to the dried sticks I’m used to cooking with, the difference in texture and overall freshness was immediately noticeable.

 If the thought of authentic Italian food with a Texas twist in an outdoor environment sounds appealing, Patrizi’s may be among the best of what Austin has to offer.
 The close-knit relationship between this trio of businesses has allowed for the growth of an admittedly pretty cool spot for a dinner with friends.
+Similarly, you can explore Austin’s North Italia restaurant known for its handmade Italian pizza and it’s located at domain restaurants.